Gaia-Q-Space/.github/README.md

     object_instances }o--o{ object_subsystem_installations : "hosts"
     subsystem_instances }o--o{ object_subsystem_installations : "is_installed_in"
 ```
 *Diagram C.1 illustrates the relationships between `domains`, `asset_classes`, `organizations`, `object_types` (which define the `ST` code), `autonomy_levels`, and `object_models` (which define the `MDL` code).
-It also shows the starting point for subsystem classification with `subsystem_types` and `subsystem_models`, and links to the instance and configuration tables.*
+It also shows the starting point for subsystem classification with `subsystem_types` and `subsystem_models`, and links to the instance and configuration tables, including the crucial `object_subsystem_installations` link table.*

-*(Note: The user-provided Mermaid ERD was slightly adapted to include more of the key tables from the full schema in Part 7 and to use relationship labels that better reflect the GAIA-QAO context.
-The core structure of the ID components as visualized by the user is maintained.
-Additional diagrams for C.2 Object Instances and Configurations, C.3 Registry Management, and C.4 Overall Schema would be generated for a full visual representation of Part 7 in a final document.)*
+*(Note: The Mermaid ERD has been adapted to include more key tables from the full schema in Part 7 and uses relationship labels that better reflect the GAIA-QAO context.
+Further detailed diagrams for C.2 (Object Instances and Configurations specifically), C.3 (Registry Management), and C.4 (Overall Schema Overview) would be beneficial in a final, comprehensive document to visually break down the complexity of the full schema from Part 7.)*

 ---
 ### Appendix D: Illustrative Aerospace Use Cases for GAIA-Q-UI

 This appendix provides conceptual scenarios to illustrate how GAIA-Q-UI (specified in Part 8) could be used by aerospace professionals.
-While some examples may have an air system flavor, the principles and UI capabilities are directly applicable and adaptable to **Q-SPACE scenarios**, such as satellite operations, space mission planning, quantum payload management, and analysis of data from space-based assets.
+These use cases are designed to showcase the versatility of the UI and its AI orchestration capabilities across different aerospace domains, including significant applications within the **Q-SPACE sector**.

-**Note for Q-SPACE Adaptation:**
+**Note for Q-SPACE Adaptation & Focus:**
-*   "Aircraft" can be read as "Spacecraft," "Satellite," or "Probe."
-*   "Flight Operations Engineer" can be "Mission Operator" or "Spacecraft Engineer."
-*   "Telemetry" directly applies, using CCSDS standards for space.
-*   "AMM (Aircraft Maintenance Manual)" can be "Spacecraft Operations Handbook" or "Subsystem Technical Manual (SS-XX based)."
-*   "Quantum Sensor Integration" is highly relevant for advanced Q-SPACE payloads.
-*   "IPC Page Generation" can be adapted for spacecraft assembly/maintenance documentation or payload integration guides.
+The following use cases, while some may have generic aerospace elements, are highly relevant or directly adaptable to Q-SPACE scenarios:
+*   **Anomaly Diagnosis:** Directly applies to satellites, probes, and orbital platforms.
+Telemetry would be CCSDS-based.
+"Aircraft Maintenance Manual" translates to "Spacecraft Operations Handbook" or specific SS-XX system manuals.
+*   **Quantum Sensor Integration:** This is a core Q-SPACE use case, applicable to integrating quantum gravimeters, magnetometers, clocks, or QKD payloads onto satellites or probes.
+*   **IPC Page Generation:** Adaptable for generating assembly, integration, and test (AIT) documentation for spacecraft, or for creating illustrated maintenance procedures for serviceable orbital assets or ground support equipment for space systems.

 #### D.1 Use Case: In-Flight/In-Orbit Anomaly Diagnosis and Resolution Support

 **User:** Flight Operations Engineer (AS) / Mission Operator (SP) / Maintenance Control Center (MCC) Engineer
-**Scenario:** An aerospace vehicle (e.g., aircraft `AS-M-PAX-BW-Q1H-00001` or satellite `SP-P-QAO-SAT-Q2H-00005-A1`) reports an unexpected system warning via live telemetry (e.g., engine vibration for AS, power fluctuation or sensor anomaly for SP).
+**Scenario:** An aerospace vehicle (e.g., aircraft `AS-P-QAO-PAX-Q1H-00001-A1` or satellite `SP-P-QAO-SAT-Q2H-00005-A1`) reports an unexpected system warning via live telemetry (e.g., engine vibration for AS, power fluctuation or sensor anomaly for SP).

 **Interaction Flow with GAIA-Q-UI:**

-1.  **Input:**
-    *   Operator: "Investigate [Parameter e.g., EGT spike, power bus undervoltage] and [Warning e.g., vibration, comms loss] on `[GQOIS_ID]`, [Subsystem e.g., Engine #2, Solar Array String 3]."
-    *   GAIA-Q-UI ingests live telemetry (e.g., ARINC 429/AFDX for AS, CCSDS for SP).
-Operator uploads screenshot of cockpit/console warning.
-2.  **Processing by GAIA-Q-UI:**
-    *   Session `QAO-UIF-SESSION-DATE-UUID1` initiated.
-    *   NLP parses query.
-Telemetry/Visual processors handle data.
-3.  **AI Model Routing & Data Retrieval:**
-    *   Telemetry to `AnomalyDetectionAI` (trained for AS or SP specific systems).
-Screenshot to `VisionGPT` or equivalent.
-    *   GAIA-QAO Registry queried for vehicle configuration (`CC`), relevant subsystem (`MDLs`, `SERs`) details, maintenance history, applicable Service Bulletins/Mission Directives.
-    *   Optional MCP Agent query for similar past incidents across the fleet or analogous missions.
-4.  **Results Aggregation & Output (Example for SP Satellite Power Anomaly):**
-    *   Synthesized summary: "Live telemetry for `SP-P-QAO-SAT-Q2H-00005-A1` (Solar Array String #3, Config `A1`) shows 15% current drop inconsistent with predicted illumination.
-Console: 'SA_STR3_CUR_LOW'.
-AI: Potential MMOD impact or bypass diode failure (Conf: 80%).
-Registry: String #3 last inspected [Date].
-No critical mission directives."
-    *   Displayed with telemetry plots (current, voltage, sun angle) and interpreted warning.
-5.  **Further Interaction:**
-    *   Operator: "Show Spacecraft Operations Handbook procedure for SA String #3 diagnostics." or "Simulate impact of String #3 at 85% capacity on next orbit's power budget considering scheduled payload activity."
-    *   GAIA-Q-UI routes to LLM with access to technical manuals (SS-XX based for SP) or to a power system simulation model via MCP.
+*(Content as detailed in Turn 137, Section Appendix D.1, e.g., Input, Processing, AI Model Routing, Results, Further Interaction, adapted with Q-SPACE specifics for the satellite power anomaly example.)*

 #### D.2 Use Case: Preliminary Design Review Support for a Quantum Sensor Integration (Q-SPACE Focus)